samumirandam/samumirandam/README.md

 ## 👨‍💻 About Me

 Frontend Engineer with 10+ years of experience in software development, specializing in React and its ecosystem.
-I build scalable, performant web applications with a focus on user experience, clean code, and best practices.
+I design and build scalable, performant web applications with a focus on architecture, user experience, and engineering best practices.

 - 🔭 Currently working at **Apply Digital** developing B2B and B2C platforms
-- 🌱 Currently learning **Next.js** and **AWS Cloud Computing**
+- 🌱 Currently learning **Next.js**, **AWS Cloud Computing**, **Architecture Patterns** and **AI tools for development**
 - 🚀 Certified **Contentful Professional** (2024)
 - 🎓 Postgraduate Degree in Software Engineering from **Universidad Nacional de Colombia**